 Born in Texas and raised in Tennessee, I immigrated to England a week after graduating college.
 I began studying yoga in London in 1972 and teaching in 1974, moved to Boston in 1978, sought out the tiny yoga community there and slowly built a teaching practice, opening my own school on Beacon Hill in 1982.
-After 35 years in Boston, my heart’s hometown, I chose to largely retire from teaching yoga and return to my southern roots.
+After 35 years in Boston, my heart’s hometown, I chose to largely step back from teaching yoga and return to my southern roots.
 Trust me, it was a surprising decision!
-This time, to Durham, NC to be with my daughter, her husband Josh and 2 amazing grandsons.
+This time, to Durham, NC to be near my daughter, her husband Josh and 2 amazing grandsons.
 Durham is so great, laid back, a bit of the urban grit I love, and finally, a garden!
 And a longer growing season!
-It has been a balm during these COVID times.

 As to yoga - My first exposure to yoga was the Iyengar Method which I practiced devotedly for 13 years.
 I learned a lot and its stellar attention to alignment continues to inform my practice.
 However, a teacher I met in London awoke another aspect of the practice, a more internal, less linear experience.
 It called to me.
 Though she threw me out of the nest years ago, telling me to trust my voice and spread my wings (which I did), I will forever thank Angela Farmer for giving me the courage to be.
 I still visit her and her amazing yoga teacher and painter husband, Victor Van Kooten, from time to time.
 I also appreciate my peers Richard Freeman, Mary Taylor, Sarah Powers, Mary Paffard, John Schumacher, and Doug Keller for the wisdom they share.
-Though quite different than me, they resonate and keep me curious!
+Though quite different than me, they resonate and help keep me curious!

 Accolades from Students